Countly SDK includes necessary tools to track your application. In order to integrate SDK to your application, follow these steps.

 Setting up User Profiles

-This feature is available with Enterprise Edition subscription.
+This feature is available with Countly Enterprise subscription.

 You can see detailed user information on your Countly Analytics dashboard by recording user details with following method (with user data and custom map):